The game is how the rest of the world gets access to it. This thing that we do.

 For the world, today, that standard is on display in the only way we can connect what it is we do, behind those walls, with the outside world.
 Simulated combat, through sport.
 Football.

 What sticks out to the laymen is the discipline.
 The spirit.
 The sportsmanship.
-And the display of good, decent young men and woman, from all walks of life, doing something admirable.
+And the display of good, decent young men and women, from all walks of life, doing something admirable.

 What sticks out to those of us who’ve lived behind the walls is an evaluation of those about to go.
 And an acknowledgement that the standard, the one passed down for generations of those that chose to go, has held.